 NOTE: zero-based-integer and non-zero-real definitions above are identical to definitions in draft-ietf-mmusic-rfc4566bis (which will when published obsolete RFC 4566) and can be deleted here when and if the IETF RFC 4566 reference is replaced with the new draft-ietf-mmusic-rfc4566bis RFC to-be.

-The IANA registration information for this attribute is provided in Annex M.x.
+The IANA registration information for this attribute is provided in Annex M.11.

 A qos-hint-property value shall only occur once on the "a=3gpp-qos-hint" line.
 If a qos-hint-property value is not included on the "a=3gpp-qos-hint" line, it should be interpreted as the UE and application have no preference of any qos-hint-value for that qos-hint-property but anything the network can provide is equally acceptable.